Program Mission Statement

-The Athletic Training Education Program at Saginaw Valley State University is committed to creating opportunities for ATS to achieve intellectual and personal development through academic, professional, and cultural experiences.
+The Athletic Training Program (ATP) at Saginaw Valley State University is committed to creating opportunities for athletic training students to achieve intellectually, professionally and personally through their academic, professional, clinical and cultural experiences.
 Through didactic and clinical experience, ATS will demonstrate proficiency in the educational competencies and clinical proficiencies developed by the National Athletic Trainers’ Association (NATA) and will thus be prepared to lend their leadership and expertise to the advancement of the athletic training profession.

 Athletic Training students will be able to:

 - Understand risk management and injury prevention and demonstrate the necessary skills to plan and implement prevention and risk management strategies to reduce the risk of injury and illness in the physically active.